Adaptive In-conversation Team Building for Language Model Agents: Evaluation

 \subsection{Experimental Setup}

-\textbf{Scenarios and datasets.} For evaluation, we select various real-world scenarios, including mathematics problem-solving, programming, data analysis, world information retrieval, and science problem-solving.
+\textbf{Scenarios and datasets.} We choose six real-world scenarios, including mathematics, programming, data analysis, information retrieval, and science problem-solving.
 Each scenario was chosen for its unique ability to demonstrate specific capabilities and performance metrics of the agent systems.
 This ensures a holistic assessment of \Ours against the baselines across various critical dimensions of computational and cognitive skills.
 We bind each scenario with a challenging open-source dataset, as shown in Table \ref{tab:dataset}.
 Due to cost limitations, we sample a subset of MATH according to its original distribution of each question type.

-\textbf{Compared methods and implementation.} For mathematics problems, programming, data analysis, and scientific scenarios, we investigate the performance of \Ours and four different methods, including Vanilla LLM (prompt an LLM once for an answer), AutoAgents~\cite{autoagents}, Meta-prompting~\cite{meta-prompting}, and a two-agent system (a system involving an Assistant agent with an Executor agent) realized with AutoGen~\cite{wu2023autogen}.
+\textbf{Compared methods and implementation.} For mathematics problems, programming, data analysis, and scientific scenarios, we investigate the performance of \Ours and four different methods, including Vanilla LLM (prompt an LLM once for an answer), AutoAgents~\citep{autoagents}, Meta-prompting~\citep{meta-prompting}, AgentVerse~\citep{chen2024agentverse}, DyLAN~\citep{liu2023dynamic}, and a two-agent system (a system involving an Assistant agent with an Executor agent) realized with AutoGen~\citep{wu2023autogen}.
 Specifically, we implement AutoAgents with AutoGen as the official implementation is unstable and unsuitable for large-scale experiments.
-For meta-prompting, we improve the code execution ability of meta-prompting by reproducing it with the AutoGen framework.
-For \Ours, we adopt \texttt{all-mpnet-base-v2} to calculate the sentence embedding for agent and tool retrieval.
-A User Proxy Agent will communicate with \Ours by providing the feedback of code execution, tool calling (adaptive build), nested conversation reflection results, and a default reply: \textit{I'm a proxy, and I can only execute your code and tool or end the conversation.
-If you think the problem is solved, please reply to me only with 'TERMINATE.'} All these methods are equipped with a \texttt{gpt-4-0125-preview} backbone and use the same task-specific prompt (refer to Appendix~\ref{apdx:instructions}).
-For world information retrieval scenarios, we compare \Ours with the top-5 baselines (with reference) reported to the GAIA validation leaderboard, which includes AutoGen: GAIA\_Orchestrator (a specific three-agent setting organized by an Orchestrator agent designed for GAIA)~\cite{orchestrator}, FRIDAY~\cite{friday}, Warm-up Act\footnote{Warm-up Act has no official implementation.}, and HuggingFace Agent~\cite{hugagent}.
-All these baselines have a \texttt{gpt-4-1106-preview} backbone, except the HuggingFace Agent equipped with an \texttt{LLaMA-3-70B} as the backbone.
+For meta-prompting, we improve its code execution ability by reproducing a real-time Python interpreter.
+All these methods will be prompted with the same task-specific instruction (refer to Appendix~\ref{apdx:instructions}).

+For information retrieval scenarios, we compare \Ours with the top-5 baselines (with reference) reported to the GAIA validation leaderboard, which includes AutoGen: GAIA\_Orchestrator (a specific three-agent setting organized by an Orchestrator agent designed for GAIA)~\citep{orchestrator}, FRIDAY~\citep{friday}, Warm-up Act\footnote{Warm-up Act has no open-sourced implementation.}, GAIA official implementation, and AutoGPT~\citep{yang2023auto}.